Terms customer information

 - the seller has the choice of the type of supplementary performance;

-- in the case of used goods, the rights and claims due to defects are excluded;
+- In the case of used goods, the warranty rights are excluded;

 - the statute of limitations does not start again if a replacement delivery takes place within the scope of the liability for defects.